internetofwater/internetofwater.github.io/index.md

 ## Glossary

-The glossary is managed with WebProtégé <https://protege.stanford.edu/> in an ontology that assigns URIs to unique concepts corresponding to unique definitions.
+The glossary is managed with [Protégé](https://protege.stanford.edu) in an ontology that assigns URIs to unique concepts corresponding to unique definitions.
 So, terms with conflicting definitions by different organizations are encoded as unique concepts that have a semantic relationship to the same term, which is a unique concept on its own.

-The current glossary can be browsed at purl.org/iow/glossary (currently nonfunctional)
+The current glossary can be browsed at <https://purl.org/iow/glossary> (currently nonfunctional)

-The underlying ontology is storead at internetofwater.github.io/Glossary/glossary.ttl
+The underlying ontology is stored at <https://internetofwater.github.io/Glossary/glossary.ttl>

 ## Water Budgeting Framework

 The water budgeting framework is an ontology of 5 major concepts:

 1. Water Budgeting Framework Developer: Entities that have developed and published frameworks to estimate water budgets.
-So far, included developers include the USGS, California Department of Water Resources, and Utah Department of Water Resources.
+So far, included developers include the [USGS](www.usgs.gov), [California Department of Water Resources](https://water.ca.gov/), and [Utah Department of Water Resources](https://water.utah.gov/).

-2.
+2. Water Budget Compenent: The distinct flows of water into, out of, and within a given water budgeting zone.

+3. Estimation Methods: The methods documented to be in use in estimating water budget components

+4. Parameters: The inputs to estimation methods, generally represented by single variables in an estimating model.

+5. Data Resources: Sources of raw or modeled data that have been documented to serve as parameters

+The water budgeting framework can be browsed at <https://purl.org/iow/WaterBudgetFramework>

+The underlying ontology is stored at <https://internetofwater.github.io/WaterBudgetFramework/wbf.ttl>